HH-GAME-MM/HH-Club-Chat-Plus-Plus/README.md

 **PING**
 - @club = ping all club members
 - @&lt;membername&gt; = ping a club member
+- Note 1: Club members will receive a notification outside of the chat, when the chat is not open
-- Note: Replace spaces with underscores.
+- Note 2: Replace spaces with underscores.
 E.g. to ping John Doe write @John_Doe

 **SPOILER**
 - /spoiler &lt;text / images&gt; = hide text and images